synfonaut/Open-Directory/README.md

 * Followup with klimenos, some descriptions of books uploaded don't appear (https://dir.sv/#ae634d86622c4a287dcf40ac3c133f366ec49ec9e5561f711233b3f5fa64f4ae), did you add a description becaus eit doesn't show up

 ## 0.0.2

+* items and changelog switched over. now should be in position to ditch slice-cache and switch to global-cache. verify changelog and items are correct, especially on complex pages
+* verify all places that use this.state.cache[category_id] work as expected (didUpdateLocation)

+* instead of /link/ should it be /comments/ — that way you can talk about a category in general too? doesn't have to be attached to

 * dedicated entry page

 * fix bitsocket issue